-The controller top module (openhmc_top) expects a clock and a reset per clock domain, where each reset must be synchronous to the corresponding clock.
+The controller top module (openhmc_top) expects a clock and a reset per clock domain.
 Most likely, clk_hmc and the parallel transceiver clock domain will be sourced by the same driver.
-The user clock clk_user may be any equal to or higher the frequency of clk_hmc.
+The user clock clk_user may be any frequency equal to or higher the frequency of clk_hmc.
 Therefore both clocks can origin from the same source.
+If SYNC_AXI4_IF is set to 0, source both clocks from the same source.
 Figure 3.1 shows the system interface.
 Note that both resets are active low.